rjspencer/docs/theming.md

 ActivityExcerpt
-:	a trimmed version of {ActivityBody}, roughly 600 characters, taking into account HTML
+:	a trimmed version of {ActivityBody}, 600 characters by default, taking into account HTML

+	**Options**

+	length
+	:	the length of characters to trim to

 ActivityExcerptCleaned
 :	a trimmed version of {ActivityExcerpt} stripped of all HTML except: `<span><em><strong><a><u><i><b>`